Air Fryer Broccoli

 raw broccoli in white strainer in sink

-Wash the broccoli florets.
+Rinse the broccoli florets.

-Wash it and then pat the pieces dry.
+Rinse the broccoli and then pat the pieces dry.
 This is important since you don’t want extra moisture in the air fryer.

 raw broccoli in white bowl with oil and spices